mihailgaberov/scoreboard/README.md

 # Football World Cup Scoreboard

+>_I have written a tutorial about how I did this.
+You can find it [here](https://www.mihailgaberov.com/how-to-create-a-live-football-scoreboard-in-react-with-vite-and-vitest/) or [here](https://www.freecodecamp.org/news/react-project-with-vite-and-vitest/)._

 A React app simulating a **Live Football World Cup Scoreboard**⚽ that shows matches and scores.

 **Notes:** The current implementation uses manually set timers and time intervals for simulating the playing of the games.
 Here